This Modern Glitch

 The Wombats Proudly Present This Modern Glitch, usually shortened to This Modern Glitch, is the second major studio album by English rock band The Wombats.
 Released in the UK on 25 April 2011, the album was supported by three singles prior to its release: "Tokyo (Vampires & Wolves)", "Jump into the Fog", "Anti-D".
 A further three singles were released following release: "Techno Fan", "Our Perfect Disease", and "1996".
 The Wombats produced the album alongside Rich Costey, Eric Valentine, Butch Walker, and Jacknife Lee.
 Upon its release, the album received favourable reviews by critics.
 It has sold 126,772 copies in the UK as of April 2015.
+For its 10th anniversary, the album was re-released as a "10th anniversary edition" on vinyl and digitally containing B-sides, remixes and acoustic versions.